Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architectures for Photonic Resource-State Generation

 Naively generating all 32 edges of the resource state requires the detection of 128 photons on average.
 Losing just one photon can destroy many edges and substantially increase the generation time.
 This problem is alleviated by recognizing that the 12 dangling photons of the resource state can be produced deterministically, provided that the highly-connected central ring of 12 qubits is first prepared across 12 sources.
-Furthermore, using the Graph State Compass (GSC) python package \cite{gsc}, we find that this smaller graph has a minimum-edge representation with just 14 edges, which can be transformed into the desired 12-qubit central ring using local complementation (LC)\footnote{LC is a graph operation that corresponds to complementing the neighborhood of a vertex in a graph, and when two graphs can be obtained from one another by LC, the corresponding graph states can be obtained from one another by local Clifford operations~\cite{PhysRevA.69.022316}.}, see Figure \ref{fig:architectures}c.
+Moreover, we exploit local complementation (LC)\footnote{LC is a graph operation that corresponds to complementing the neighborhood of a vertex in a graph, and when two graphs can be obtained from one another by LC, the corresponding graph states can be obtained from one another by local Clifford operations~\cite{PhysRevA.69.022316}.} to further reduce the number of edges that need to be established \cite{PhysRevA.83.042314}.
+Using the Graph State Compass (GSC) python package \cite{gsc}, we find that this 12-qubit graph has a minimum-edge representation with just 14 edges, which can be transformed into the desired 12-qubit central ring with four Hadamard gates, see Figure \ref{fig:architectures}c.
 The minimum-edge representation is hereafter called the LC-graph.
 This approach works only because the dangling photons can be produced afterwards, since the full 24-photon resource state is already in a minimum-edge representation.

 The LC-graph has further useful properties.
 Most qubits have a low degree of connectivity and so photon loss is less destructive.
-In addition, it can be constructed by connecting together identical subgraphs in three stages.
+In addition, it can be constructed using a divide-and-conquer strategy \cite{barrett2005efficient, lee2023graph} by connecting together identical subgraphs in three stages.
 Thus, if a photon is lost when generating one subgraph, it will not destroy the others.

 Once the LC-graph is complete, it is transformed into the central 12-qubit ring of the resource state using LC.
-Each source then emits a photon, mapping the prepared graph onto the emitted photons.
+Each source then emits a photon, mapping the prepared graph onto the emitted photons (See Appendix~\ref{sec:graph-prelim} for details of this process).
 Since the sources remain entangled to the photonic graph, they can emit a second photon to produce the 12 dangling photons of the final resource state.
 Finally each spin is measured to decouple it from the graph and reset for the next cycle.